Colin Kaepernick not 'a viable option' to play in XFL, commissioner admits

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Kaepernick recently held a work out for NFL teams.
+Kaepernick recently held a workout for NFL teams.
 The NFL originally sponsored the hastily scheduled event but Kaepernick’s team moved it last minute over concerns about an injury waiver.
 Kaepernick later held the workout at an Atlanta-area high school.
 Representatives from eight NFL teams showed up.

 Kaepernick remains unsigned.